lionelchg/PlasmaNet/notes/networks.md

 ### Wider UNets for same number of parameters

-This is wider so that the receptive field contains all the image for the bottom part of the architecture
+This is wider so that the receptive field contains all the image for the bottom part of the architecture.
+The architectures are taken from `NNet/archs/unets_wide.yml`.
+The `upsample` method for the right part of the UNet is used.

 #### `config_7`